-While business to business (B2B) ecommerce in South America offers great cross-border potential, the diverse cultures, languages and economies of 12 countries and three territories occupying almost 18 million square kilometres represent unique challenges.
+While business to business (B2B) ecommerce in South America offers great cross-border potential, the diverse cultures, languages and economies of 12 countries and three territories occupying almost 18 million square kilometers represent unique challenges.
 As a result, B2B ecommerce growth is not yet as fast as in some other parts of the world, but it is speeding up dramatically.

 Why South America is attractive to businesses

 According to the World Bank, the coronavirus outbreak will lead to a fall in the gross domestic product in the region of around 4.6% this year.
 However, predictions still anticipate growth of between 2.5% and 5.5% in 2021.
-Many financial experts continue to see the region as an engine for growth that will make it attractive to entrepreneurs and businesspeople.
+Many financial experts continue to see the region as an engine for growth that will make it attractive to entrepreneurs and business people.

 According to the World Bank Group’s Doing Business 2020 study many South American countries are adopting reforms which will make it easier to do business, especially in the mining, oil, manufacturing and agricultural sectors.